mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 These values are only ever reached where both pipelines are absent, since `join_sources_cte` coalesces SERP, then SAP, then legacy.
 Where a pipeline has the row, the pipeline's value wins.

-Two columns cannot be filled this way and are `null` on a legacy-only row:
+Two client dimensions cannot be filled this way and are `null` on a legacy-only row:

 - `is_default_browser`, because `usage.is_default_browser` is not sent in the metrics ping.
 - `sap_overridden_by_third_party`, because it is a per-search event extra and has no value at client-day grain.
 It is taken from the SAP side alone, so it is also `null` on a serp-only row.

+Four more columns are `null` on such a row for the ordinary reason that it has no SAP and no SERP side: `sap_provider_id` and `sap_provider_name` from SAP, `serp_ad_click_target` and `serp_ad_blocker_inferred` from SERP.
+So six columns are `null` on a legacy-only row in total — see "Full outer join, not serp-driven" below.
+Every other side-only column is a count and falls back to `0`.

 Two paths differ from the SAP side, which reads the same metrics from the events ping: the submission URLs are under `metrics.url2` rather than `metrics.url`, and `profile_group_id` is spelled `legacy_telemetry_profile_group_id`. `browser_engagement_max_concurrent_tab_count` is already `int64` here, so the legacy arm of that `coalesce` needs no cast where the SAP arm does.